nju-websoft/NJU_DBPractice/README.md

 ## How to build

-First clone the repository from github. // TODO: change repository name for public repo
+First clone the repository from github.

 ```shell
 $ git clone --recursive https://github.com/nju-websoft/NJU_DBPractice